-Editorial Sequence: A sequence of shots linked to creative intent.
+Editorial Sequence: A Sequence of Editorial Shots linked to creative intent.

 This generally has a loose relationship to narrative intent and is the piecing together of a portion of the Creative Work from potentially quite disparate Shots - some will be from the capture associated with a single Slate, some may come from different Slates, and some may have gone through a VFX process.
 The end result is a realization of part of the narrative.